Overcoming Big Data Analytics Limitations to Drive Business Growth

 The volume of the data involved means that a successful breach can cause a huge amount of operational, legal, financial and reputational damage.
 And not only is protecting all that data difficult, it can also be an expensive endeavor because of the sheer scale of the information that needs protecting.

-Solution: encryption is key
+Solution: Encryption is Key

 It is absolutely essential that all big data is encrypted, whether a business works with a big data consultant or not.
 This ensures that the data has no value or relevance to anyone that doesn’t have the encryption code.
 This should be deployed as part of a range of different security solutions, such as Identity Access Management, endpoint protection, real-time monitoring and the expertise of cybersecurity professionals.